-The term knolling was first used in 1987 by Andrew Kromelow, a creative janitor who was working for designer Frank Gehry‘s (previously) furniture fabrication shop in Santa Monica.
+The term knolling was first used in 1987 by Andrew Kromelow, a creative janitor who was working for designer Frank Gehry at his furniture fabrication shop in Santa Monica.
 Years later, artist Tom Sachs incorporated and popularized the term in 2009.

 According to Creative Market, the art of knolling has only a few simple rules.